WarrenWeckesser/numpngw/README.md

 This python package defines the function `write_png` that writes a numpy array to a PNG file, and the function `write_apng` that writes a sequence of arrays to an animated PNG (APNG) file.
+Also included is the class `AnimatedPNGWriter` that can be used to save a Matplotlib animation as an animated PNG file; see Example 8 for an example.

 Capabilities of `write_png` include: